Anthony Weaver

-Anthony Lee Weaver (born July 28, 1980) is an American professional football coach and former player who is the defensive coordinator for the Miami Dolphins of the National Football League (NFL).
-He previously served for the Cleveland Browns, the Buffalo Bills, the Baltimore Ravens, the Houston Texans and the New York Jets.
+Anthony Lee Weaver (born July 28, 1980) is an American professional football coach and former player who is currently the defensive coordinator for the Baltimore Ravens of the National Football League (NFL).
+He previously served as an assistant coach for the New York Jets, Buffalo Bills, and Cleveland Browns, as well as the defensive coordinator for the Houston Texans and the Miami Dolphins.
 Weaver was a college football defensive end at Notre Dame and was drafted by the Ravens in the second round of the 2002 NFL draft.
 He also previously played for the Texans.

 Early life

 Weaver was born in Abilene, Texas on July 28, 1980.
 He attended Saratoga Springs High School in Saratoga Springs, New York.